xlladdins/xll/docs/Excel4MacrosA-D.md

 | 2               | Command macro.                                       |
 | 3 or omitted    | None (that is, name\_text does not refer to a macro) |

-Shortcut\_text    is a text value that specifies the macro shortcut key.
+Shortcut\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text value that specifies the macro shortcut key.
 Shortcut\_text must be a single letter, such as "z" or "Z".

-Hidden    is a logical value specifying whether to define the name as a hidden name.
+Hidden&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to define the name as a hidden name.
 If hidden is TRUE, Microsoft Excel defines the name as a hidden name; if FALSE or omitted, Microsoft Excel defines the name normally.

-Category    is a number or text identifying the category of a custom function and corresponds to categories in the Function Category list box.
+Category&nbsp;&nbsp;&nbsp;&nbsp;is a number or text identifying the category of a custom function and corresponds to categories in the Function Category list box.

   - > Categories are numbered starting with 1, the first category in the
     > list.